elliswmartin/autocropLfA/README.md

         ├── Desktop
         │   ├── crop
+        │   ├── qc
         │   ├── processed

 3. Add your images to be processed into the "/Desktop/crop" folder.
-If you do not have a processed folder, one will be created automatically during processing.
+If you do not have a qc folder, one will be created automatically during processing.

 4. Open Terminal and run the script.
-Images will appear in the "/Desktop/Processed" folder.
+Images will appear in the "~/Desktop/qc" folder.

         $ sh path/to/autocrop/folder/autocrop.sh